ChristianMarzahl/Traffic_Sign_Classifier/writeup_template.md

 The code for training the model is located in the fourteenth to sixteenth  cell of the ipython notebook.

 To train the model, I used an AdamOptimizer with a learning rate of 0.001.
 The batch_size was 256 and I trained for 100 Epochs.
 The training dropout rate was set to 0.25.
-For weight initialization I used the truncated_normal function with mean of 0 and standard deviation of 0.1
+For weight initialization I used the truncated_normal function with a mean of 0 and a standard deviation of 0.1
 On my Windows machine I experienced a CuDNN exception that was not on the aws machine.
 That is the explanation for the line "evice_count = {'GPU': 0}" in my code to use CPU.

 #### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.